 An Easy To Make Recipe That Is Sure To Impress

 One of the things I love about this Blackberry Apple Cake is just how easy it is to make it look gorgeous.
 Like my Apple Butterscotch Cake, the decorations are really effective but incredibly simple to do.
 A few scattered apple slices, a drizzle of glaze, a scattering of sugar and spice, and you’ve got something pretty enough for the fanciest cake table.
+Cake decorating is not my strong point, so this is something that makes me very happy indeed!

 Top Tips for Making Blackberry and Apple Cake